-Make your predictions for the Dolphins game and try to win a $50 gift card to NFL.com at the end of the season.
-Here's how it works: answer each of the five questions below (5th question is the score prediction, the tiebreaker) in the comment section.
-If you win, you automatically go into the standings as a weekly winner for the season.
+Make your predictions for the Panthers game and try to win a $50 gift card to NFL.com at the end of the season.
+Here's how it works: answer each of the five questions below (5th question is the tiebreaker) in the comment section.
+If you win, you get your picture pimped on the blog the following week and you automatically go into the standings as a weekly winner for the season.
 The person with the most weekly wins at the end of the season will win the $50 gift card.
 Good luck, here are the questions:no comments